-Young and educated: Report reveals shifting demographics among UK Muslims
+‘Half of British Muslims are under 25’: Report shows shifting demographics

-Muslims are young and likely to have a degree, but disadvantaged in housing while lone-parent families rise.
+Most Muslims are young and many are likely to have a degree, but some are disadvantaged in housing while lone-parent families rise.

 London, United Kingdom – Britain’s next political battleground could be shaped by a generation of young Muslim voters coming of age faster than Westminster realises.